reportportal/docs/src/md/src/GettingStarted/Integrations.md

 To configure Email server for one single project instance:

-1. Login to the ReportPortal as an ADMIN or PM user
+1. Log in to the ReportPortal as an ADMIN or PM user
 2. Then click on the Project settings icon.
 3. Click on the Integrations tab.
 4. Click on the 'E-mail Server' tab.